Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “Do audiences like the influencer’s post that shows off your brand?
 Or do you gain an increase in website traffic or sales directly following their activity?”

 For example, Daisy Jing of Banish says, “We keep a sheet of the influencers we work with.
 Together with their data, link to the post for our company and the number of likes/views, we also check how their followers’ reacted, then we can see if we got a response.”

 “We respond to the influencers’ comments and assist his/her followers as well.
 We also repost the influencers’ content and see how well it will do.
-At the end of the day, it’s not just about ROI, but valuing the additional followers, the input we receive, and data we can gather from a certain campaign.”
+At the end of the day, it’s not just about ROI, but valuing the additional followers, the input we receive, and campaign data we can gather from our marketing dashboard.”

 “We use two apps to measure influencer marketing campaigns,” says Paul Burke of Sidekick Digital Media.
 “One is Bit.ly.
 It tracks clicks and the source of those clicks.
 Gives us an idea of the general reach of an influencer campaign.”